GhentCORR/ghentcorr.github.io/_posts/2026-04-28-reproducible-code-coffee.md

   </div>
 </div>

 However, as the tool evolved, the limits of this approach gradually became clear.
-Over time, both the software itself and the underlying biological databases (such as UniProt) were updated regularly.
+Over time, both the software itself and the underlying biological databases (such as [UniProt](https://www.uniprot.org/)) were updated regularly.
 As a result, the same input data could produce different outputs depending on when the analysis was run.

 Bart described how the team took **incremental steps** to deal with reproducibility by improving transparency.
 They began by clearly indicating which software and database versions were used in each analysis, and by maintaining a public changelog documenting what had changed to the web application over time.
-In this context, reproducibility became less about freezing the entire system, and more about making changes visible and understandable.
+In this context, reproducibility became less about freezing the entire system, and more about **making changes visible and understandable**.
 Besides, they decided to **open up the source code**, allowing others — at least in principle — to run previous versions themselves.
 Although there were initial concerns about others reusing or “stealing” ideas, these fears did not materialise in practice.

 Bart showed that there is often no perfect solution, but reproducibility can be improved step by step.
 Importantly, many of the practices that support reproducibility — such as clear documentation, explicit dependencies, versioned releases, and testing — also make research software easier to maintain, share, and build upon over time.